trixi-framework/Trixi.jl/docs/src/visualization.md

     the underlying data is highly non-smooth or under-resolved.

 `ScalarPlotData2D` objects can also be used with Makie through `iplot`.
-For example, the following code plots two figures atop each other
+For example, the following code plots two surfaces on a single plot:
 ```jldoctest iplot_with_ScalarPlotData2D
 julia> using Trixi, GLMakie